 The Securities and Exchange Commission (SEC) is engaging with the market about the possible introduction of cryptocurrency ETFs, according to Chairman Jay Clayton.

-Speaking at a conference on innovation and regulation within digital assets, Clayton discussed the responsibilities of the regulators to drive the implementation of cryptocurrencies and digital assets across various financial markets including ETFs.
+Speaking at a on innovation and regulation within digital assets, Clayton discussed the responsibilities of the regulators to drive the implementation of cryptocurrencies and digital assets across various financial markets including ETFs.

 “Regarding the tokenisation of ETFs, [the SEC] should be driving that and we are willing to be driving that,” Clayton said.

 He added the regulator's “door is wide open” to meet with market participants who can show how the tokenisation of ETFs can add efficiency.